apache/nuttx/boards/README.txt

 boards/arm/tiva/lm4f120-launchpad
   This is the port of NuttX to the Stellaris LM4F120 LaunchPad.
-The Stellaris® LM4F120 LaunchPad Evaluation Board is a low-cost evaluation platform for ARM® Cortex™-M4F-based microcontrollers from Texas Instruments.
+The Stellaris LM4F120 LaunchPad Evaluation Board is a low-cost evaluation platform for ARM Cortex-M4F-based microcontrollers from Texas Instruments.

 boards/arm/lpc17xx_40xx/lpcxpresso-lpc1768